Published: May 4, 2023

 The menu system could not be simpler because there is no menu system!
 The RAZ Memory Cell Phone has one screen that shows contacts in the form of pictures with names underneath.
 That’s it.
 The senior has no additional options.
 The pictures assist individuals with memory loss.
 The senior taps & holds the picture of the person they wish to call, and the call is initiated.

 The RAZ Memory Cell Phone includes video calling.
 Contacts can video call the senior through the RAZ Care app.
-And video calls and voice calls are answered in exactly the same way, making it especially easy for seniors to participate in video calls.
+And video calls and voice calls are answered in the same way, making it especially easy for seniors to participate in video calls.

 The RAZ Memory Cell Phone is managed from afar through a simple app.